What is this blog?

 I typically avoid discussing myself, since I want this blog to be about the ideas rather than the author.

 I’m pretty eclectic in what I draw from, both in terms of subjects and viewpoints.
-My reading is very broad, but some of the writers I draw on include Barth, Kierkegaard, Debord, Ellul, Calvin, Lasch, Burke, Heidegger, de Beauvoir, Hobsbawm, and Adorno.
+My reading is very broad, but some of the writers you’ll often see me cite include Barth, Lasch, Ellul, Hobsbawm, Burke, Marx, and Adorno.

 In the realm of tech, I try to maintain a commitment to the principles of UNIX design and promote the usage of free-software.
 I make it a point to explore not just how the existence of tech has come to impact society, but also the larger political context surrounding its production and evolution.